 XYZ Company Trial Balance as on June 30, 20xx

 It is known that the total on the balance sheet is not the same as the post-closing trial balance.
 So, This difference is primarily because of contra accounts.
 For instance, the account Accumulated Depreciation will have a credit balance and would come in the credit column of the trial balance.
 Hence, an accountant adds the credit balance in this to other credit balances, the majority of which are liability accounts and owner or stockholder equity accounts.

 On the balance sheet, the credit balance in the Accumulated Depreciation does not come with the other credit balances.
 Instead, the credit balance in accumulated depreciation will be a deduction from the debit balance in the asset section (property, plant, and equipment).

 - A trial balance helps in understanding and verifying arithmetical accuracy.
 As soon as the numbers of records are transferred across accounts, checking the figures becomes extremely important.

-- Having an up to date post-closing trial balance also helps in the adjustment of the accounts.
-Some of the examples are outstanding liabilities, prepaid expenses, closing stocks and so on.
+- Having an up-to-date post-closing trial balance also helps in the adjustment of the accounts.
+Some examples are outstanding liabilities, prepaid expenses, closing stocks, etc.

 - Another important aspect of the post-closing trial balance is that it assists in having comparative analysis, such as the current year with the past year or peer analysis.
-In addition, this helps the organizations to have an important understanding of the decisions that they need to make regarding various metrics such as income, expenses, production costs and so on.1–3
+In addition, this helps the organizations have an important understanding of the decisions they need to make regarding various metrics such as income, expenses, production costs, and so on.